hats-finance/hats-contracts/docs/Governable.md

 can later be changed with {setPendingGovernance and then transferGovernorship  after 2 days}.

 This module is used through inheritance.
-It will make available the modifier `onlyGovernance`, which can be applied to your functions to restrict their use to the governance.
+It will make available the modifier `onlyOwner`, which can be applied to your functions to restrict their use to the governance.

 ## Functions